New for academic year 2024-2025

 Students admitted prior to the Fall of 2024 are not required to take courses with a Just Societies flag but may wish to do so to further round out their general education program.

-For more information on the upcoming enhancements to Mason Core, please see the Enhancements FAQ page.
+For more information on the history of this upcoming flag and the Mason Core enhancements, please refer to our Enhancements Archive page or the Enhancements FAQ page.

 Just Societies